7 Steps to Prepare for a Safe Return to the Office

 Some organizations may decide to require employees to be vaccinated before they return to the office.
 If the decision is made to require proof of vaccine, HR teams will need to generate employee consent forms, which can be created and sent to the entire employee base.
 It’s important to note that completing that paperwork will not be as simple as collecting a signature on each document.

-Instead, HR teams will need to use a robust tool like DocuSign eSignature that allows employees to sign the document while attaching photos of their vaccine cards for documentation.
-With a guided signing experience, each employee can be sure that they’re providing all of the required proof of vaccination and that it will be kept in a single envelope for easy access later.
-HR teams can even set up conditional routing to automatically kick off important workflows as soon as these documents are signed and submitted.
+A robust tool like eSignature allows employees to sign a document and attach photos as proof of vaccination.
+With a simple, guided signing experience, the employee is stepped through the process where information, signatures and documentation are all kept in a single envelope for easy access later.
+HR teams can even set up conditional routing to automatically trigger important workflows as soon as these documents are signed and submitted.

-A crucial part of managing this vaccine information is secure storage.
-Signed vaccine documents (and any photos that are part of that envelope) need to be stored centrally for access whenever that information is needed.
-Better yet, that information should be shared among HR systems via integration with tools like Workday, ServiceNow or other systems.
+A crucial part of managing vaccine information is secure storage.
+Signed vaccine documents (and any photos that are part of that envelope) need to be stored centrally for easy access whenever that information is needed.
+What's more, critical employee data can be shared securely among HR systems via integration with tools like Workday, ServiceNow or other systems.

 6. Establish guidelines for future work travel and other scenarios

-Once your HR team has figured out the strategy to safely return to the office, it’s time to start developing guidelines for other common employee activities.
-While the sudden move to remote work in 2020 may have temporarily paused employee travel, several different types of employee expenses and in-office benefits (on-site meals, supplies, events etc.), these programs all need to be updated to get back to business as usual.
+Once your HR team has determined the strategy for a safe return to the office, it’s time to develop guidelines for other common employee activities.
+The sudden move to remote work in 2020 temporarily paused employee travel and modified other standard expenses like meals, supplies, events, etc. These programs all need to be revisited to get back to business as usual.

 7. Continue monitoring the employee experience

-Solid return-to-office plans end the same way they start: by checking in on employee sentiment.
-Bringing employees back to work in a physical office is a big change and it’s important to make sure that everyone has a chance to voice their opinions throughout the process.
-Be sure to ask questions about employee safety and productivity as you progress through different phases of your plan to return to the office.
-You may want to use PowerForms here to allow employees to make requests on an internal company portal.
+Solid return-to-office plans will evolve the same way they started: by checking in on employee sentiment.
+Bringing employees back to work to a physical office is a big change and it’s important to make sure everyone has a chance to voice their opinion throughout the process.
+Be sure to ask questions about employee safety and productivity as you progress through different phases of return.
+You can use PowerForms here to enable employee requests on your company portal.

-You may need to make further alterations to policies based on unexpected events or unanticipated employee feedback.
+You may need to alter policies based on unexpected events or unanticipated employee feedback.
 That’s normal.
-By keeping a pulse on the way your team reacts to changes, you can ensure that you’re always making progress and keeping employee satisfaction as high as possible.
+Keep tabs on staff reactions so you can adjust and keep employee satisfaction as high as possible.